jbcayan/Project-F-Backend/README.md

 # 🧩 Media Service Platform API

-A Django REST Framework (DRF)-based backend for a platform where users can browse a gallery (images, audio, video), request changes to media files, chat with admins in real-time, and pay for services via Stripe.
+A Django REST Framework (DRF)-based backend for a platform where users can browse a gallery (images, audio, video), request changes to media files, chat with admins in real-time, and pay for services.

 ---